raselmandol/raselmandol.github.io/_projects/spine_mri_package.md

 - Designed for **ease of integration** into clinical workflows and research settings.

 <div class="caption">
-            Overview (Performance) of a customized nnU-Net (used to train :: first step) version
+Overview of the performance of a customized nnU-Net version (used in the initial training step).
 </div>

 <div class="row">